- My NYPL

 - Libraries reach immigrant communities with classes for English language learners, citizenship assistance, free legal services, and access to IDNYC.

-Yet, over the past decade, City funding for libraries has been cut by nearly 20% and library staff has been reduced by more than 1,000 workers.
+Yet, over the past decade, City funding for libraries has been cut by nearly 20% and library staff has been reduced by nearly 1,000 workers.
 At the same time, demand for libraries has never been higher.
-Circulation is up 59% and attendance has surged by 40%.
-NYC libraries are struggling to deliver more programs and services despite less funding.
+Circulation is up 34%, attendance at programs and classes has more than doubled, and libraries receive more visits than all local sports teams and City-owned cultural institutions combined.

 It’s time to reverse years of neglect and provide appropriate funding for libraries.
 That means: